bram-pramono/talee/README.md

 Before relations between texts and body parts can be made, Talee needs to have enough texts understandings.
 These texts understanding will be extracted through a simulated learning process.
 TODO: describe the high level approach of session & inputs.
 Note 29-12-2021: I don't remember what I meant by this TODO.
 However, I think that text understanding can be seen as to know or obtain the language structure used in communication between different people.

+### Goals
+Talee should be able to :
+1. identify common words / terms in a language.
+2. identify domain specific words / terms in a language and manually taught domains.
+(Or maybe using text clustering to determine / discover domains)
+3. group words in sentences.
+(Identify entity, verbs, adjectives, place, time, etc)
+4. relate words with body parts
+5. create thought models during a conversation / session.
+6. build meaning model by context.
+Build contexts by words used during a session.
+7. summarize conversations / sessions.

+Abilities that Talee might need to help discover meaning are:
+- Pattern recognition.
+How sentences form, how questions form, What is a quote, etc. Examples: Einstein said that "Time is relative"; What do you mean shit happens?; He just went to shop; etc.
+- Similar word discovery.
+Some words are only syntactically different, but means the same.
+This is similar to lemmatization or stemming, but Talee will solve this through own mapping of words / terms with pattern scores.

 ### Simulating learning process
 - At the starting point of the learning process for Talee, Talee needs to process simple inputs.
 - While Talee does not have so many words understanding (pattern scores), it needs to start register different words and the relations between them.